amcglynn88/GettingAndCleaningData/README.md

 *The measurement columns in the ultimate dataset selected are those which contain "Mean", "mean", "Std", or "std" in any part of their name

 Script Steps:
-1. Merges the 'training' and the 'test' data to create one data set.
+1) Merges the 'training' and the 'test' data to create one data set.
-2. 2.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2) Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+3) Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive measurement variable names.
+4) Appropriately labels the data set with descriptive measurement variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each measurement variable for each activity and each subject.
+5) From the data set in step 4, creates a second, independent tidy data set with the average of each measurement variable for each activity and each subject.

 Script Steps Notes:

-1. Merges the training and the test sets to create one data set.
+1) Merges the training and the test sets to create one data set.
-*Install the 'dplyr' & 'reshape2' if they are not currently installed *Load these packages within R for later on in the code

-*Read in the test data files from the working directory and respective folder ('subject_test','X_test','y_test') *Combine the test data by column (cbind) such that each row represents a subject, an activity, & its measurements *Label these columns for later parts of the code by Subject # & Activity #

-*Read in the train data files from the working directory and respective folder ('subject_train','X_train','y_train') *Combine the train data by column (cbind) such that each row represents a subject, an activity, & its measurements *Label these columns for later parts of the code by Subject # & Activity #

-*Combine the 'test' and 'train' datasets, rbind them together as their dimensions match in this respect to get an aggregate dataset
+Install the 'dplyr' & 'reshape2' if they are not currently installed Load these packages within R for later on in the code Read in the test data files from the working directory and respective folder ('subject_test','X_test','y_test') Combine the test data by column (cbind) such that each row represents a subject, an activity, & its measurements Label these columns for later parts of the code by Subject # & Activity # Read in the train data files from the working directory and respective folder ('subject_train','X_train','y_train') Combine the train data by column (cbind) such that each row represents a subject, an activity, & its measurements Label these columns for later parts of the code by Subject # & Activity # Combine the 'test' and 'train' datasets, rbind them together as their dimensions match in this respect to get an aggregate dataset

-2. Extracts only the measurements on the mean and standard deviation for each measurement variable.
+2) Extracts only the measurements on the mean and standard deviation for each measurement variable.

-*Read in the features that correspond to the different measurement variables in the X_train & X_test datasets *Select only the columns pertaining to activity, subject, and those which represent a mean or standard deviation as a new dataset
+Read in the features that correspond to the different measurement variables in the X_train & X_test datasets Select only the columns pertaining to activity, subject, and those which represent a mean or standard deviation as a new dataset

-3. Uses descriptive activity names to name the activities in the data set *Read in the "Activity" labels dataset that correspond to the different activities & # on which measurements are recorded by subject
+3) Uses descriptive activity names to name the activities in the data set

+Read in the "Activity" labels dataset that correspond to the different activities & # on which measurements are recorded by subject
-*Join the two datasets along the common “ActIndex” # column *Label the values of the combined tables with the activity
+Join the two datasets along the common “ActIndex” # column Label the values of the combined tables with the activity

-4. Appropriately labels the data set with descriptive variable names *Remove all the extraneous characters and typographical errors in the measurement variable names *Make the "Subject" column a factor variable to be able to summarize information later *Sort all of the data in alphabetical order by "Subject" & "Activity" columns
+4) Appropriately labels the data set with descriptive variable names

+Remove all the extraneous characters and typographical errors in the measurement variable names Make the "Subject" column a factor variable to be able to summarize information later Sort all of the data in alphabetical order by "Subject" & "Activity" columns

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-*Create a narrow form of the data by subject & each activity, along with their measurements by rows *Summarize the new narrow form of the data by the mean for each measurement, going by "Subject" & "Activity" in wide format *Write the newly created 'tidy data' table as a text file (.txt) to the working directory
+Create a narrow form of the data by subject & each activity, along with their measurements by rows Summarize the new narrow form of the data by the mean for each measurement, going by "Subject" & "Activity" in wide format Write the newly created 'tidy data' table as a text file (.txt) to the working directory